 Among soil variables, much interest focuses on soil moisture, given its influence on precipitation and its variability, particularly the positive feedback through which anomalous precipitation conditions are self-sustained and amplified by the land surface state.
 Dirmeyer et al. (2009), using land memory estimations, provide a framework to recognize the areas where this kind of feedback is more evident.
 They show that, during summer, a significant portion of South America is characterized by soil moisture memory below 15 days.
-According to this result, precise initialization of land surface conditions, would have a positive impact in short to medium range predictability, but may not be significant at seasonal time scales.
+According to this result, precise initialization of land surface conditions would have a positive impact in short- to medium-range predictability but might not be significant at seasonal time scales.

-There can be found very few studies addressing the issue of land-atmosphere coupling over South America, and most of these analyze impact of surface conditions on precipitation at monthly or seasonal time scales (Collini et al. 2008; Grimm et al.

-2007; Xue et al. 2006; among others).
+There are very few studies addressing the issue of land-atmosphere coupling over South America, and most of these analyze impact of surface conditions on precipitation at monthly or seasonal time scales (Sörensson et al. 2010; Collini et al. 2008; Grimm et al. 2007; Xue et al. 2006, among others).
 These studies suggest that soil moisture has an important role on precipitation variability and in the monsoon development.
-However, if soil memory is indeed bounded by a 15 day period -as shown by Dirmeyer et al. (2009)-, monthly means may provide weak representations of land-atmosphere coupling over large areas in South America and actual feedbacks may be hidden.
+However, if soil memory is indeed bounded by a 15-day period-as shown by Dirmeyer et al. (2009)-monthly means may provide weak representations of land-atmosphere coupling over large areas in South America and actual feedbacks may be hidden.
 Consequently, inferences obtained from climate studies could be complemented by individual case examinations.
-This hypothesis constitutes our rationale to select a particular case study in order to analyze in more detail the pathways for landatmosphere coupling over our region of concern, which covers southern and southeastern South America.
-In this context, it is of interest to understand which mechanisms account for precipitation variability occurring as a consequence of changes in soil conditions: are they mostly related with local moisture recycling and/or with changes in circulation?.
-Answering these questions will provide useful hints to focus on the specific improvements needed to achieve the theoretical limit of predictability, at least to the extent it can be realized by current state of the art models.
-Moreover, the approach permits relatively detailed analyses of thermal and dynamical responses for time scales in which forecast models retain deterministic predictability skill and also incorporates the most up-to-date modeling technology and special field observations.
-Similar methodology has been followed by Trier et al. 2008, Gallus and Seagal 1999 and Zhong et al. 1996 among many others, when analyzing physical processes involved in land-atmosphere interactions under specific weather systems (i.e. organized convection, cold fronts, low level jets).
+This hypothesis constitutes our rationale to select a particular case study in order to analyze in more detail the pathways for land-atmosphere coupling over our region of concern, which covers southern and southeastern South America.
+In this context, it is of interest to understand which mechanisms account for precipitation variability occurring as a consequence of changes in soil conditions: are they mostly related to local moisture recycling and/or to changes in circulation?
+Answering these questions will provide useful hints to focus on the specific improvements needed to achieve the theoretical limit of predictability, at least to the extent it can be realized by current state-of-the-art models.
+Moreover, the approach permits relatively detailed analyses of thermal and dynamical responses for time scales in which forecast models retain deterministic predictability skill and also incorporates a state-of-the-art model and special field observations.
+Similar methodology has been followed by Trier et al. (2008), Gallus and Segal (1999), and Zhong et al. (1996), among many others, when analyzing physical processes involved in land-atmosphere interactions under specific weather types (i.e., organized convection, cold fronts, low-level jets, etc.).